versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Consumer.md

 #### consumer.on("layerschange", fn(layers))
 {: #consumer-on-layerschange .code}

 Emitted when the spatial/temporal layers being sent to the endpoint change.
+Just for simulcast or SVC consumers.

 <div markdown="1" class="table-wrapper L3">